2KAbhishek/resume/README.md

 #### Jun 2021 – Present, Remote

-Working in a **Full-Stack** role with a focus on Ruby on Rails, with a US-based client in the mental health space, emphasizing on software quality and client satisfaction.
+Full-Stack Lead Developer with expertise in Ruby on Rails and Next.js, serving a US-based client in the mental health industry.
+Committed to delivering top-notch software quality and ensuring client satisfaction.

--   Led and implemented various requirements on a `Ruby on Rails` + `Next JS` application, taking end-to-end ownership of features.
+-   Led and implemented end-to-end features on Ruby on Rails + Next.js application
--   Developed robust tooling and processes for i18n and l10n bringing down the required time to introduce new language/region from months to days.
+-   Reduced i18n and l10n time from months to days through efficient tooling and processes
--   Configured large-scale CI/CD workflows with `GitHub Actions` and `Circle CI`, greatly improving developer productivity and software quality.
+-   Configured CI/CD workflows on GitHub Actions and Circle CI to improve developer productivity and software quality
--   Added a11y features including screen reader, readability, contrast, navigation, etc, allowing wider range of users access to the app.
+-   Enhanced accessibility features to increase app usability for a wider range of users
--   Built personal rapport and trust with the client, prioritizing product goals and business requirements, receiving multiple shoutouts.
+-   Built strong client relationships by prioritizing product goals and business requirements, receiving multiple positive reviews and feedback.
--   Helped with multiple initiatives related to hiring, open source, blogging, and building internal processes.

 ### Project Engineer, Wipro

 #### Sep 2020 – Jun 2021, Bengaluru, KN, India

-Worked on enhancement of a legacy codebase with a Latin American client in the consumer products sector.
+Legacy Codebase Enhancement Specialist, collaborating with a Latin American client in the consumer products sector.
+Focused on improving codebase functionality and usability.

--   Developed new logic for critical business modules with support for foreign currencies in a legacy `Java Swing` codebase.
+-   Developed foreign currency support for critical business modules in a legacy Java Swing codebase.
--   Integrated `SAP Crystal` into the invoicing process, migrating away from a custom legacy system.
+-   Integrated SAP Crystal into invoicing process, replacing custom legacy system.
--   Handled multiple deployments to QA and Production, automated it with `Python` and `Bash`
+-   Automated deployments to QA and Production using Python and Bash.
--   Served as a translator helping with requirement gathering between the client and the team (English <-> Spanish).
+-   Acted as translator between English and Spanish for requirement gathering with client and team.

 ### Mentor, Mentors Without Borders